Magnolia wilsonii

-Magnolia wilsonii, or Wilson's magnolia, is a species of Magnolia native to China, in the provinces of western Guizhou, Sichuan and northern Yunnan, where it grows in the forest understory at altitudes of 1,900-3,000 m, rarely up to 3,300 m.
+Magnolia wilsonii, or Wilson's magnolia, is a species of Magnolia native to northeastern Myanmar and south-central China, in the provinces of western Guizhou, Sichuan and northern Yunnan, where it grows in the forest understory at elevations of 1,900-3,000 m, rarely up to 3,300 m.

 Description

 Magnolia wilsonii is a large spreading shrub or small tree growing to 8–10 m tall.
 The leaves are elliptic to lanceolate, 6–16 cm long and 3–7 cm broad with a 1–3 cm petiole, and have brown pubescence on the underside.
 The flowers are drooping, 8–12 cm in diameter, with nine (occasionally 12) tepals, the outer three small and greenish, sepal-like, the main six larger and pure white; the stamens and carpels are crimson.
 Due to their drooping character, the flowers are best viewed from the underside.

 This species is threatened by habitat destruction and collection for medicinal use (see Houpu magnolia), and regeneration is poor.